VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter01.md

 - target - the target to be animated, it is calling `mGEffAnimationCreate` Specified when the animation is created, it can be a window, control handle, or something else;
-- id - The ID value of the property, also called `mGEFFAnimationCreate` When specified, sometimes users want to share the same property change callback in multiple animations to control the change of multiple properties of the object.
+- id - The ID value of the property, also called `mGEffAnimationCreate` When specified, sometimes users want to share the same property change callback in multiple animations to control the change of multiple properties of the object.
 At this time, you can set different for each property.